The practice of Yoga makes inroads to help us in so many ways.

 Pregnant women, for instance, feel more settled and connected to their process.
 Others with, say injured knees or shoulders, find yoga fast tracks the mending and strengthening process.
 But most of all, there are so many people who’s lives are so busy they lose focus.
 Yoga brings the mind home and reconnects it with our heart’s function and spirit.
 It settles the nervous system’s electricity helping us to maintain calm.

-NG Yoga’s Individual Yoga sessions work with asanas (postures) that are more specific to each person’s needs.
+NG Yoga’s Personalised classes work with asanas (postures) that are more specific to each person’s needs.